 It is interesting to imagine a person who fears getting the very things that they (and most other people) desire.
 Who would fear moving up the ranks of their job and making more money?
-Who would be scared about working hard and filling their saving accounts with large sums of money?
+Who would be scared about working hard and filling their saving accounts?
 Who would be timid about doing so well academically that they are accepted to the college of their choice?
 The fact of the matter is that there are various reasons why a person may become fearful of success.

 Success may trigger anxiety because of an increased perception of vulnerability.
 Being successful might put a person in the spotlight or in a position to have a greater impact on others.
 This prospect may sometimes scare people off who are not ready to be in the limelight or to hold this type of responsibility.